 Drop balls into boiling water.
 Cover.
 Lower the heat to medium-low (not simmer).

-Cook for 30 to 35 minutes, do not lift lid while cooking!
+Cook for about 30 minutes, do not lift lid while cooking!

 Remove balls from water with a slotted spoon.